gurunandan-bhat/fcg/content/join/social-media-guidelines.md

 2. 4 years of consistent output on the platform you’re looking to have accredited.
 3. Must be the primary critic on the platform.
 There can be more than one primary critic per platform.
 4. Quality of the reviews to meet FCG standards, as per the discretion of the vetting committee.
-5. Applicants to have letters of recommendation from 1 active FCG member in good standing.
-6. Cover letter outlining their career, work, and reasons for inclusion.
+5. Cover letter outlining their career, work, and reasons for inclusion.
-7. Plagiarism or AI-generated reviews lead to disqualification.
+6. Plagiarism or AI-generated reviews lead to disqualification.
-8. Additional consideration given to critics who cover festivals (local or international)
+7. Additional consideration given to critics who cover festivals (local or international)
-9. The new platform must be news, current affairs or cinema-oriented in essence.
+8. The new platform must be news, current affairs or cinema-oriented in essence.
-10. Qualifying review needs to be published within the active review cycle within three-days of release in your city and/or OTT platform.
+9. The qualifying review must be published within the active review cycle, within three-days of release in your city and/or on a streaming platform.

 ##### Additional Guidelines for YouTube

-11. 30,000 individual subscribers on the channel.
+10. 30,000 individual subscribers on the channel.
-12. Reaction videos, listicles, and interviews do not qualify
+11. Reaction videos, listicles, and interviews do not qualify
-13. Only short from/vertical videos do not count toward review.
+12. Only short from/vertical videos do not count toward review.

-##### Additional Guidelines for Written Posts
+##### Additional Guidelines for Written Blog Reviews

-14. At least 10,000 readers on the page you’re looking to get accredited
+13. At least 10,000 readers on the page you’re looking to get accredited

 ##### Additional Guidelines for Audio Podcasts

-15. At least 10,000 subscribers on the podcast broadcast platform
+14. At least 10,000 subscribers on the podcast broadcast platform
-16. Each qualifying episode must include structured film criticism, not just general discussion
+15. Each qualifying episode must include structured film criticism, not just general discussion

 ##### Guidelines for existing members moving onto new media.